 Even women who have been married for years can feel insecure about whether or not they are truly loved.
-Logically they know that they are loved, but when they have a husband who rarely or never says those three magic words, or hasn’t said I love you since their honeymoon, insecurity can really rise.
+Logically they know that they are loved, but when they have a husband who rarely or never says those three magic words, or hasn’t said I love you since their honeymoon, insecurity can rise up like an inferno.

 All women want to know they are loved.
 They like to hear the words I love you.
 For some women, this is really important, and no matter how much they are loved, unless they hear those words with some frequency, they can lose their sense of romantic confidence.
 Other women don’t need as much auditory enforcement.
 They just “know” deep down inside that they are loved.

 “He comes home every night.”
 Teresa said of her husband of fourteen years.
 “He eats dinner with me and the kids and he takes out the trash.
 What more do I need to know?”
 For Teresa, his actions spoke loud enough and she didn’t need to hear the words.
 But for some women, not hearing the words I love you with some regularity can send them into wild insecurity.

 Whose job is it to make you feel secure?
 This is not as simple an answer as you might like, because feeling secure really is an inside job, in the sense that if deep down you don’t feel like you deserve love or are truly lovable, it will be hard to accept what love there is for you.
 He may be totally in love, but may not be a verbal expresser of love.
 He doesn't verbally say: "I love you."

 An emotional vacuum can be created if you don’t know deep down inside that you are loved.
 But this can't always come from outside, from your partner's reinforcement and words.
 Inside your heart you need to have an inner reservior that can withstand a dry day.